Mac

 One of the best backup software is SuperDuper, which I use on both Macs.
 It has a nice interface; it can automatically back up any file or folder on your Mac, runs in the background, and saves space by only backing up things that change.

-SuperDuper can be a bit pricey at USD 20.00, but it’s well worth it if you want to protect your data.
+SuperDuper is a bit pricey, at USD 20.00, but it’s well worth it if you want to protect your data.

 Carbon Copy Cloner is a free alternative and does a good job of backing up your Mac.

 It also backs up your Mac, but you must choose what you want to back up manually.
-It’s also free but doesn’t do a good job backing up your Mac.
+It’s free, but it doesn’t do a good job of backing up your Mac.
 I’m sure there are other options, but these are the ones I’ve tried and used.

 Carbon Copy Cloner

 Carbon Copy Cloner is one of the most popular data backup tools.
-It’s easy to use, has a simple interface, and makes it easy to perform a complete backup of your system.
+It’s easy to use, has a simple interface, and allows you to perform a complete backup of your system.

 In addition, Carbon Copy Cloner has a built-in feature that allows you to back up all the files and folders on your computer and then restore them to another hard drive or USB flash drive.